mcaliman/mcaliman.github.io/_posts/en/programming/2014-09-24-java-dictionaries.md

 ```java
 abstract int size()
 ```
-returns the number of distinct elements contained in the dictionary (i.e. the number of keys).
+returns the number of distinct elements contained in the dictionary (i.e., the number of keys).

 These are the classic methods of a generic data structure of the dictionary type, let's delve into the theoretical aspect by brushing up on some notions:

 A dictionary is a collection of elements to which keys taken from a totally ordered universe are associated.
-The notion of a datatype is used to describe the operations of interest on a collection, in other words it specifies what an operation must do, not how the operation can be carried out, this corresponds to the concept of interface in the Java language.
+The notion of a datatype is used to describe the operations of interest on a collection; in other words, it specifies what an operation must do, not how the operation can be carried out; this corresponds to the concept of interface in the Java language.

 A pseudolanguage specification might be, for example, as follows